 Weak Muscles In The Pistol Squat

-If your quads and glutes are weak, you will find it very difficult to stand up from the bottom of your pistol squats.
+If your quads, glutes, and calves are weak, you will find it very difficult to stand up from the bottom of your pistol squats.

 At the bottom position, your knee is in the greatest amount of knee flexion out of the entire movement.
 Because of this, your quads must work extremely hard to do their job of extending your knee joint.